 - Stay at home as much as you can.
 Stay in altogether if you’re experiencing as much as a light cold.
 Runny nose?
 Sneezing?
 Coughing?
 Stay in, please!

 - We are asked to wash our hands as much as possible, for 20 to 60 seconds each time.

-- Dutch public transport will start running regularly from June 1st.
-Though it is advised to only use public transport if you really need it.
+- Dutch public transport is running regularly.
 You will need to wear a mouth mask.
 Check out the scheduled trains on the website of NS.